LinkedEarth/paleoHackathon/faq.md

 ### Q: My application was not accepted.
 What did I do wrong?
 A: You did nothing wrong!
 There are many possible reasons, but in the past the lead causes of rejection have been:
 - __rationale for attending is not sufficiently articulated__: You need to explain why it will advance your scientific career to do this.
 Vague responses to the questionnaires are often dismissed.
 Response such as "I want to learn Python" also often lead to a rejection.
 This is not a Python short course.
-Python is a tool that you need to apply to your paleoclimate research questions.
+You need to demonstrate how this training will apply to your research in paleoclimatology or related fields.
 - __too many people from the same research group__.
 While we are honored that some PIs are encouraging their entire labs to apply, we strive to balance opportunities between universities/countries/continents.
-Therefore, we'll only take 1-2 people from the same research group at a time.
+Therefore, we'll take a maximum of 2 people from the same research group per edition.
 - __minimum requirements not met__: as written earlier, we think the training is pretty good, but it cannot perform miracles.
+A basic threshold of knowledge about paleoclimate data is an absolute minimum.

 If you don't get in on the first try, you likely will on the next round.
 Persist!